The verdict

 What AI doesn't mention

-- −The unique aesthetic and thick build isn't visually appealing to everyone
+- −The distinctive padded aesthetic isn't for everyone

 Also considered